The Primary Differences Between Alzheimer’s and Dementia

 - Impaired communication.

-Each person with Alzheimer’s is different, as the plaque buildup impacts each brain uniquely.
+Each person with Alzheimer’s experiences different symptoms, as the plaque buildup impacts each brain uniquely.

 Many of the symptoms of vascular dementia overlap with symptoms of Alzheimer’s disease, which can make it challenging to distinguish between the two.